GeekHunter-Brasil/hello-world/backend-styleguide/README.md

               value: 0
         value 'register_complete', 'When the user is registered and with his profile is complete.',
               value: 1
-        value 'waiting_approval', 'When the user has passed a required test and are waiting to be approved and available to the companies.',
+        value 'waiting_approval', 'When the user has passed a required test and is waiting to be approved and available to the companies.',
               value: 2
       end
     end